 On January 21, 2017, a group of friends from First Congregational-United Church of Christ in Naperville, Illinois, joined the Women’s March on Washington, D.C., and the sister March on Chicago.
 Shortly thereafter, we met for lunch to share our experiences and decided to ask other women and men in the community to join our nascent movement.

 The first general meeting was held in early February and 28 attended.
 By the third meeting in March, more than 100 populated our email list.
-It now numbers more than 200.
+It now numbers well over 200.

 ACE members have participated in the following activities:

 - In July, 2021, ACE members joined Indivisible Naperville, Indivisible DuPage, IL NOW, DuPage NAACP, and Stand on Every Corner Naperville to support passing S1, the For the People Act in the U.S. Senate at the Naperville Deadline for Democracy Rally.
 Speakers included IL Senator Laura Ellman (IL-21), IL Rep. Anne Stava-Murray (IL-81), DuPage NAACP members Patrick Watson and Ken Mejia-Beal, Saba Haider, Col. Don Potoczny, and Drushya Musham.

 - Discussed the Illinois Criminal Justice and Police Reform Bill with a state representative, community activists, and members of law enforcement in March 2021.
 Panelists included Rep. Anne Stava-Murray (IL-81), Regina Brent and Paul Scott from Unity Partnership, DuPage County Sheriff James Mendrick, and Naperville Police Chief Robert Marshall.

 - Held a Meet and Greet for 2021 Naperville City Council and Park District Candidates.

 - Held a Meet and Greet for 2021 School Board District 203 and 204 Candidates.